nateJDXN/yogurt/README.md

 cd yogurt
 ./install.sh
 ```

-The installer will walk you through setup:

-1. **Output directory** — You'll be asked where to save your exported notes.
-Press Enter to use the default (`~/Documents/granola-notes`), or enter a custom path.
-If the directory doesn't exist, you'll be offered the option to create it.
-2. **Initial export** — The installer detects your existing Granola notes and shows an estimated export size.
-You can choose to export everything immediately or do it later.

 Once complete, a `launchd` agent is registered to run the export automatically at 2:00 AM daily.
 If your Mac is asleep at that time, it runs when the machine next wakes up.
 If the Granola API is unreachable (no internet, server down), the script retries every hour for up to 24 hours.